shpaw415/bunext/README.md

 ## 0.8.17

 - head data is reloaded in dev mode
-- env variable are now accessible in the build if it's prefix is PUBLIC\_
+- env variable are now accessible in the build if it's prefix is PUBLIC\_ (new bun feature of 1.1.39)
 - Fix ServerAction undefined variable not assign